Equality Objectives Statement and compliance with the Public Sector Equality Duty

 - To promote cultural development and understanding through a rich range of experience, both in and beyond the school

-- To promote cultural development & understanding through a rich range of experiences, both in & beyond the school
+- To promote cultural development and understanding through a rich range of experiences, both in and beyond the school

 - To allow equal access to information for all parents

-- To ensure the school environment remains as accessible as possible to all pupils, staff, parents & visitors
+- To ensure the school environment remains as accessible as possible to all pupils, staff, parents and visitors

 Latest revision September 2021